Many thought the famous photo of U.S. troops raising the flag at Iwo Jima was staged

 Before Rosenthal died in 2006 at age 94, he told Buell he never got over the controversy.
 It always annoyed him – “the same charges and allegations over and over,” Buell said.

-The photo has become an unofficial symbol of the Marine Corps and World War II in the Pacific.
-The Marines embraced it by transforming the image into a memorial statue in Arlington, Virginia.
+The picture has become almost an unofficial symbol of the Marine Corps and World War II in the Pacific.
+The Marines embraced it by transforming the photo into a memorial statue in Arlington, Virginia.
 Hollywood movies have been made about the flag-raising.
-The US Postal Service featured it on a stamp.
+The U.S. Postal Service featured it on a stamp.
 Even the shape of the National Museum of the Marine Corps, in Triangle, Virginia, was inspired by Rosenthal’s photo.

 Buell said that as Rosenthal looked back on his life, he was glad his photo came to represent the bravery and sacrifice of the men he called “my Marines.”